Close

 Why you should track your child’s milestones

-Many parents look forward to the first time their child will smile at them, take a step or say “mama” or “dada.”
+Many parents look forward to their child’s first smile, first step or first “mama” or “dada.”
 These moments are more than memories.
 Some early skills such as rolling over, waving, saying a few words and walking are developmental milestones.

-Milestones provide important clues for parents.
-Remember every child is different, and there is a wide range of expected dates for any particular skill.
+Remember every child is different, and there’s a wide range of expected dates for any particular skill.
 There are guidelines, for example, that most babies learn to walk between 9 and 15 months.
-Note that accomplishing a developmental task early does not necessarily predict that the child will be superior in a particular domain.
+Keep in mind that accomplishing a developmental task early does not necessarily predict that the child will be superior in a particular domain.

 Age-appropriate discipline for children